Franklin Park Zoo: Exhibits

 The zoo contains more than 220 species of animals and includes the following main exhibit areas.

 Kimani, daughter of Kiki and Kit, was the second western lowland gorilla born at the zoo.

 The Tropical Forest (known as the African Tropical Forest from 1989 to 1997), a 3 acre building roofed by a huge Teflon-coated cloth dome.
 The building mimics the animals' natural environment with streams, moats, faux-rock structures, hidden fences and barriers.
-The exhibit includes African painted dogs, Baird's tapirs, ball python, cotton-top tamarins, De Brazza's monkeys, dwarf crocodiles, fruit bats, giant anteaters, green anacondas, Kenyan sand boa, Linne's two-toed sloths, pygmy hippos, ring-tailed lemurs, West African pottos, western lowland gorillas, yellow-billed storks, various birds, fish, and insects.
+The exhibit includes African painted dogs, Baird's tapirs, ball python, cotton-top tamarins, De Brazza's monkeys, dwarf crocodiles, fruit bats, giant anteaters, green anacondas, Kenyan sand boa, Linne's two-toed sloths, pygmy hippos, ring-tailed lemurs, West African pottos, western lowland gorillas, saddle-billed storks, emperor scorpions, various birds, fish, and insects.
 As of 2025, a male clouded leopard currently resides in the former ocelot enclosure.

 This exhibit was included in the zoo's 1973 master plan, and was originally home exclusively to African rainforest animals; however, more Central and South American species began being displayed in the Tropical Forest by the late 1990s.
 One gorilla named Little Joe escaped his enclosure several times in 2003.
 He was later separated from the gorilla family, but later returned in 2007.
 Also in 2007, the zoo's gorilla exhibit was reopened after extensive renovations.
 As of 2011, a male giant anteater named Jockamo resides in the former warthog enclosure.
 In spring 2020, a wildlife trade exhibit showcasing artifacts will be displayed in the tropical forest public areas.

 Serengeti Crossing (known as Bongo Congo from 1997 to c.
 2003): A 4 acre grasslands exhibit with common ostriches, Hartmann's mountain zebras, and white-bearded wildebeest.
 The exhibit first opened in 1997, making it one of the first new exhibits to open at the zoo since the opening of the African Tropical Forest in 1989.
 Reconfigured to 1.25 acres in 2018, adding a new path and entry garden.
 The observation decks that once overlooked this exhibit have been collected.
 The area also has wattled cranes.

 Video of a lion at the zoo.

 Kalahari Kingdom: A large African themed area housing one African lion.
 The exhibit previously featured two lion brothers, until one of them (Kamaia) died in 2023.
 Visitors can view the remaining lion through a replica of a land rover "crashed" into the exhibit, glass, or from over a moat.
 The opening of this exhibit in 1997 marked the first time lions had been exhibited at the zoo since the old Lion House was closed in the early 1970s.
 Other animals included are African spurred tortoises, bactrian camels, kori bustards, lowland nyalas, red river hogs, and spotted hyenas.

 Outback Trail: Australian animals such as emus, laughing kookaburras, North Island brown kiwis, red-necked wallabies, tawny frogmouths, and western gray kangaroos.
 This exhibit opened around 1998, the same year the Butterfly Landing exhibit first opened.
 A seasonal budgerigar aviary offers opportunities to feed them.